Sunday, August 4, 2013

 1. Omnibox Tricks

 Why do they call Chrome’s address bar as Omnibox?
 Omnibox is intelligent!
 You normally use Omnibox for typing website URL, but you can also use it for many other purposes like below.
-Many of them will seem like Google search.
+Many of them will seem like Google search.a) Calculator:

 b) Unit conversion: